bomonike/bomonike.github.io/palantir.md

 Exam guides, including an outline of topics, relevant documentation, and other study materials, will be provided to all candidates.

-## Quick Start

-1. Create an account with a credit card, images of your ID & face.
-1. At build.palantir.com
-1. https://accounts.skilljar.com/accounts/signup/ with a company email.

 Code Repositories